 Vintage tablecloths can be found with every imaginable motif-from flowers in naturalistic colors brilliant fruit and floral clusters to cowboys to souvenir state maps.
 Many collectors are finding these wonderfully colorful tablecloths (and matching napkins if you are fortunate enough to find them) just right for their 1940s/50s kitchens or entertaining outdoors on the patio.
 These are great items for novice collectors; they are easy to find, reasonably affordable, and come in a wide variety of patterns and colors to match most kitchen decors.
 The first cloths were produced in the 1920s, but very few of these will be found-they wore out from use and were probably tossed out.
 The heyday for the cloths was the 1940s (the charming designs and colors helped uplift the spirits of housewives from the unhappiness of the war years) and the 1950s when men and women alike were ready for cheerful injections of color into their everyday lives.
 The cloths were inexpensive and sold in five and dime stores, although some of the better department stores sold them as well.
 Because they were economical many families owned four or five different patterns so they could change the look in their kitchens frequently.
 Small textile mills in the South, New England and California produced the cloths.
 If you are lucky you may find cloths in an unused condition with paper labels such as Broderie Creations, Springmaid, and Town and Country.
 They were handprinted and made of 100-percent cotton, although some were made of rayon or linen.
-Their color-staying power Dr. Georgia Caraway, former was due to the fact that they were finely woven and made with colorfast printing and dves.
+Their color-staying power Dr. Georgia Caraway, former was due to the fact that they were finely woven and made with colorfast printing and dyes.
 The permanence of the colors was achieved by vat dyeing developed in the 1930s and perfected in the 1940s.
-Vat dyes are insoluble in water and very resistant to sunlight, washing and drycleaning; the fabrics in the cloths do not bleed or fade.
-Style and motif are the best gauge for determining age: linens from the 1920s had deco- and arts-andcrafts inspired motifs; fruits and embellished the 1930s cloths; the 1940s patterns were more elaborate a la Carmen Miranda with bright borders and stripes and south-of-the-border and western designs; more fruits and flowers, western and geometric and abstract designs were introduced in the 1950s.
+Vat dyes are insoluble in water and very resistant to sunlight, washing and drycleaning; the fabrics in the cloths do not bleed or fade. crafts inspired motifs; fruits and embellished the 1930s cloths; the 1940s patterns were more elaborate a la Carmen Miranda with bright borders and stripes and south-of-the-border and western designs; more fruits and flowers, western and geometric and abstract designs were introduced in the 1950s.
 Kitchen implements of every type (teapots, coffeepots, and appliances) took on the status of household icons when printed on the cloths.
 The most common motifs are the fruit and floral pattern, but southwestern and state maps, although harder to find, are highly sought after.
 When people started taking car trips for vacations, state maps became popular.
 The most common states are the ones traveled to by tourists, like Texas, Florida, California, Alaska, and New York.
 Texas cloths are often exaggerations of the size of the state with quips and jokes featuring Texas brag about the animals, wealth, and historic sites.
 They often matched the same braggadocio as were printed on the "tacky" souvenir plates that were produced in the U.S. and in Japan.
 My mother ALWAYS had a tablecloth on her table and my sisters and I have followed her in that tradition.
 The Howe Mercantile has a nice selection of vintage cotton tablecloths just waiting to be part of your spring outdoor dining.
-Many are priced under \$20 so you can do as the ladies of the 1940s and have several to brighten up your kitchen. director of the Denton County Museums for 14 years, and her friends opened the Howe Mercantile at 107 East Haning.
-Store hours are Thursday through Saturday noon until 8 p.m.
-She has written four Denton history books and has finished a 5th history about the North Texas State Fair and Rodeo that will be published in August.
-She hopes her next book will be the history of Howe.
-PLEASE SHOP LOCALLY.
-We can show you Howe!
+Many are priced under \$20 so you can do as the ladies of the 1940s and have several to brighten up your kitchen.
 Texoma Hot Jobs